by meghanleborious | Jul 7, 2021 | Notes on Practice

 My Dad had a heart attack two years ago, and was recently diagnosed with diabetes.
 My Mom and my Dad will both turn 70 this year.
 As we sing, I think again and again of how precious these moments are, and how grateful I am to have them.

-Now my mom is sitting with me, watching and listening as Donny plays Ave Maria
+Now my mom is sitting with me, watching and listening as Donny plays Ave Maria.

 In Stillness of the 5Rhythms wave in the Sweat Your prayers class, I sink deeper inside myself, imaging that I’m channeling light, and sending it out one hand, around the entire world where it pours out white fire, then back into the other hand after a trip around the world.
 Soon, I imagine the entire world engulfed in purifying flame, flickering with spirit fire.